hds-sandbox/bulk_RNAseq_course/develop/07c_DEA_visualization.md

+---
+title: DEA visualization
+summary: In this lesson we explain how visualize DEA results using log fold shrinkage
+date: 2023-01-17
+---

+# DEA Visualization and Log Fold Shrinkage

+!!! note "Section Overview"

-Approximate time: 75 minutes
+    &#128368; **Time Estimation:** 75 minutes

-## Learning Objectives
+    &#128172; **Learning Objectives:**

+    1. Construct R code to execute the differential expression analysis workflow with DESeq2
--   Explain log fold change shrinkage
+    2. Explain log fold change shrinkage
--   Setup results data for application of visualization techniques
+    3. Setup results data for application of visualization techniques
--   Describe different data visualization useful for exploring results from a DGE analysis
+    4. Describe different data visualization useful for exploring results from a DGE analysis
--   Create a volcano plot and MA plot to evaluate relationship among DGE statistics
+    5. Create a volcano plot and MA plot to evaluate relationship among DGE statistics
--   Create a heatmap to illustrate expression changes of differentially expressed genes
+    6. Create a heatmap to illustrate expression changes of differentially expressed genes

-## More accurate LFC estimates

 In the previous lessons, we learned about how to generate a table with Differentially Expressed genes